nw-github/ctl/docs/OVERVIEW.md

 # Introduction

 This documentation is a work in progress and may be out of date.
-CTL is evolving quickly, and features, functionality, and syntax may change on a dime.
-Features marked "UNIMPLEMENTED" are planned but not currently implemented by the compiler.
+CTL is not stable and is evolving quickly, and features, functionality, and syntax may change without warning.
+Features marked "UNIMPLEMENTED" are planned but not currently implemented in the compiler.

 # Table of contents